Backpacker Travel Application Design

 Hopefully, offline mode can be added into the app in the near future, as some places may not have Internet when traveling.

-Next, we generated "I like, I wish, what if" activities, as we were prioritizing that what features should be built and based on what will bring most value to the users and what is feasible.
+we were prioritizing that what features should be built and based on what will bring most value to the users and what is feasible.
 This Prioritization Matrix enables us to find the product-market fit.

 Here was one sentence to describe what benefit we have for whom: